 The Commission consists of five (5) members 3 of which are appointed by the council president and 2 who are appointed by the Town Council.
 Each serves a one-year term and may succeed him/herself.
 There is also a non-voting advisor from the DeKalb Central School board who is appointed by the council president.

-Regular meetings are the first Wednesday of each month, at Town Hall, at 5:30 p.m.
+Regular meetings are the fourth Wednesday of each month, at The Waterloo Historic Depot 485 W Van Vleek Street, at 5:00 p.m.